fabiovix/py-ads1256/README.md

-## Learn by example 2: reading all the channels at once
+## Learn by example 2: reading the absolute values from all the channels at once

     import ads1256                                   # import this lib
     ads1256.start(str(1),"25")                       # initialize the ADC using 25 SPS with GAIN of 1x